-Green Category G salads (regular, kale, quinoa), soups (veggie, noodle)natural fruits and low-fat yogurtwater (spring or sparkling) Orange Category O sandwiches (bagels, wraps, baguette, club, hot sandwiches)cereal bars, fruit bars or trail mixfruit juice Red Category R burgers, pizzas or fried foods (French fries, chicken wings, barbecue) pastries (cookies, cakes, muffins, donuts, croissants) soda
+Green Category G salads (regular, kale, quinoa), soups (veggie, noodle)natural fruits and low-fat yogurtwater (spring or sparkling) Orange Category O sandwiches (bagels, wraps, baguette, club, hot sandwiches) cereal bars, fruit bars or trail mix fruit juice Red Category R burgers, pizzas or fried foods (French fries, chicken wings, barbecue) pastries (cookies, cakes, muffins, donuts, croissants) soda

-I elicited participants' weak preference ordering \(\succeq\) over the set of reimbursement options $\mathcal{M} := \{G, O, R, GO, GR, OR, GOR\}$.
+I elicited participants' weak preference ordering \succeq over the set of reimbursement options $\mathcal{M} := \{G, O, R, GO, GR, OR, GOR\}$.
 Formally, each option can be seen as a menu of reimbursable foods; for instance, G is the singleton menu $\{G\}$ that commits a respondent to be reimbursed only for green foods, while GOR is the most flexible menu $\{G, O, R\}$ that allows to be reimbursed for all lunch categories.
 The full preference ordering \succeq over \mathcal{M} was elicited using an incentive compatible procedure.
 Respondents were asked to assign a rank number between 1 and 7 to each of the seven reimbursement options and could express indifferences by assigning the same rank to several options.
-To elicit a truthful report of the entire ordering, participants were told that their reimbursement option would be determined through a lottery assigning higher odds to higher ranked options.5 To incentivize a respondent to truthfully express an indifference, the ranking procedure made it easier to report indifferences than strict rankings: participants first selected all the options they wished to assign rank 1 and then proceeded iteratively to assign all other ranks until the list of options was empty.
-The seven options appeared listed in a random order so as to control for order effects.
-Participants were individually informed of their assigned option after having completed Survey 1.
+To elicit a truthful report of the entire ordering, participants were told that their reimbursement option would be determined through a lottery assigning higher odds to higher ranked options.6 To incentivize a respondent to truthfully express an indifference, the ranking procedure made it easier to report indifferences than strict rankings: participants first selected all the options they wished to assign rank 1 and then proceeded iteratively to assign all other ranks until the list of options was empty.
+The seven options appeared listed in a random order so as to

-5The exact odds were (0.35, 0.3, 0.2, 0.1, 0.03, 0.02, 0) where $0.35 = \mathbb{P}\{\text{rank 1}\}$ and $0 = \mathbb{P}\{\text{rank 7}\}$.
+6The exact odds were (0.35, 0.3, 0.2, 0.1, 0.03, 0.02, 0) where $0.35 = \mathbb{P}\{\text{rank 1}\}$ and $0 = \mathbb{P}\{\text{rank 7}\}$.
 Options assigned the same rank received in expectation the same chances of being selected.
 For instance, if three options were assigned rank 1, then each option was equally likely to be drawn with probability 0.35, 0.3 or 0.2.
 Information about the specific odds was accessible to participants.